-• The NSSL-WRF and NAM Nest products are being converted into AWIPS, AWIPS-2, and NAWIPS formats and sent to the National Centers and WFOs
+• The NSSL-WRF product will be converted into AWIPS, AWIPS-II, and NAWIPS formats and sent to the National Centers and WFOs

-• Cloud and moisture data expected to be centrally produced at OSPO/ESPC and delivered by SBN or PDA.
-Simulated imagery expected to be generated and displayed via plug-in on AWIPS-2.
+• GOES-R Cloud and Moisture Imagery is expected to be centrally produced at OSPO/ESPC and delivered by SBN or PDA.
+Synthetic imagery expected to be generated and displayed via plug-in on AWIPS-II.